-Whatever your device, you will likely have better luck using the microphone built into your smartphone rather than using EarPods or Airpods or any other sort of external microphone.
+Whatever your device, you will likely have better results using the microphone built into your smartphone than using the mic built into EarPods or Airpods.
 This isn’t always true, but it usually is.

 You can record right into the built-in Voice Memos app, but first….

 Settings: If you have the room to spare on your phone (you’ll need around 50 MB for a 30-minute recording), go to Settings > Voice Memos > Audio Quality > select “Lossless.”

 Tip: In most cases, recording directly into an iPhone’s built-in mic sounds better than anything external you might plug into it, such as a lavalier mic.

 There is not always a native audio recorder in Android phones.
 But there are plenty of free apps available in Google Play.
 You want one that allows you to record in a “lossless” format such as WAV or PCM or FLAC.
 One we can recommend is this one called Voice Recorder.

 Settings: Download Voice Recorder, then tap the settings icon:

 Select “Record file type,” then select .WAV:

 Then select Recording Quality and make sure it’s set to “MONO – 44 kHz”